Y2S Sports

 "Sport has the power to change the world.
 It has the power to inspire.
 It has the power to unite people in a way that little else does.
 It speaks to youth in a language they understand." -Nelson Mandela

-Our program helps competitive athletes develop resilience, sportsmanship, and teamwork to become better athletes and cope with the pressure that comes with competitive sports
+We help competitive athletes with their inner game by helping them develop resilience, sportsmanship, and teamwork to become better athletes and cope with the pressure that comes with competitive sports

 Is your child between travel and recreational sports?
-This is the perfect opportunity for your child to learn from a high school athlete while gaining crucial life skills to excel both on and off the field.
+This is the perfect opportunity for your child to learn from a high school athlete in a pressure-free enviornment while gaining vital life skills that will help them in sports and everyday life

-Is your child not interested in playing youth sports or recently quit altogether due to intense competition?
-Our program uses sports in a fun, non-competitive environment to develop social skills
+Is your child not interested in playing youth sports or recently quit due to intense competition?
+We use sports to provide a fun, non-competitive environment for all kids to stay active and social

 Youth sports for all kids regardless of their atheltic ability